Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

 - System Framework
   - Extended internal storage support, without on-demand device encryption, has been added:
     - Extended internal storage is an SD card-based storage extension feature.
-  - Dbus debugging and profiling tools (eBPF-based monitoring) have been added.
+  - D-Bus debugging and profiling tools (eBPF-based monitoring) have been added.
   - Supplementary group support for libdbuspolicy with Kdbus backend has been added.
   - C# Public APIs (device, feedback, storage, dlog, tizen-platform-config (internal)) has been added.
   - New Public enumerators have been added to libsvi, such as FEEDBACK_PATTERN_SYSTEM_SHORT.